Pre-Diabetes ICD-10 & Child Obesity Unveiled

 Here are a couple of solid sources from Uncle Sam’s own websites:

-The CDC’s got the full scoop on pre-diabetes, from what puts you at risk, to the signs you gotta watch for, and how to keep it at bay.
-It’s a solid go-to for getting the lowdown on the condition and stepping up to stop it in its tracks.
+The CDC’s got the full scoop on it—what puts you at risk, the signs to watch for, and how to keep it from getting worse.
+It’s a solid go-to if you’re looking to stay ahead and take control early.

 2. Health.gov – Physical Activity Guidelines for Americans: